Tuesday, July 7, 2015

 5. My advice is just eat foods with natural folate and not bother with a high dose supplement.
 If anything a multivitamin with methylfolate.

-6. Every year or two have Homocysteine and Folate lab, if elevated take "B minus" again for awhile.
+6. Every year have a Homocysteine and Folate lab, if elevated follow foodforthebrain link suggestions again.

 ------------